 Medicine course are included, as well as most electives.
 Students will receive one course assignment per stage during the Choice stages.

 - The next stage will offer campus-specific Internal Medicine Acting Internship and Emergency Medicine required courses.
 Students will receive up to two course placements during this stage.
-Students who do not receive a required Medicine AI or Emergency
+Lottery eligible students who do not receive a required Medicine

-Medicine assignment through the lottery algorithm will be automatically placed into remaining available spots prior to the Electives lottery stage.
+AI or Emergency Medicine assignment through the lottery algorithm will be placed automatically into remaining available spots prior to the Electives lottery stage.
 Note that Vermont Campus students are restricted to Vermont-based Medicine AIs and the Emergency Medicine required course, while Connecticut Campus students are similarly limited to Connecticut-based IM and EM requirements, unless they have an approved exemption (deadline to request is December 1).

-not in the electives lottery may be added when Add/Drop opens.
+Courses not offered through the Electives lottery may be added when Add/Drop opens.

 Contact the Advanced Integration Coordinator with questions.